Get To Know These Gift Card Accounting Scenarios

 If the full amount is redeemed, the following entry is posted:

-If only part of the gift card was redeemed, for example, $15, then the company records the portion and continues to track the remaining balance:
+If only part of the gift card was redeemed, for example, $15, the company must record the redeemed portion and continue to track the remaining balance:

 Restaurant B sells gift cards with a face value of $25 for $20.
 Upon the sale of the gift card, the restaurant records the following entry, which ultimately captures the net cash received: